akshatamohanty/akshatamohanty.github.io/blog/index.md

 title: Experiments with tech and truth
 description: <p>
   <br/>
-  <p>I write about many things - software engineering, cloud native architectures, manipulating data, blockchains,book review, food, psychology and grief. </p>
+  <p>I write about many things - software engineering, cloud native architectures, data processing techniques, blockchains, the books I read, cuisines from around the world and human psychology.</p>
   <br/>
   <p>Writing is a way for me to learn, document, assimilate, understand and process.
 It is an act of ego.
 I might as well admit it.</p>
   </p>